 Sometimes years can go by before another new product is developed and the team that developed that last product may no longer be with the company.
 Small businesses just do not get the experience necessary to be good at a task that is hard, even for those who do it every day.

-Worse, small companies are more sensitive to product development budget.
-They do not have the ability to sell a large quantity of units to offset unbudgeted tasks.
+Worse, small companies are more sensitive to the product development budget.
+They do not have the ability to sell a large number of units to offset unbudgeted tasks.
 If the budget is wrong, the project may never produce a positive return on investment and could be shut down after wasting significant funds.

 Understanding the dynamics that can cause a product development budget to go awry is key to improving the budgeting process.

 The dynamics of why a product development budget can go wrong

 Unlike most business functions, developing a new product is about doing something that has never been done before.
 No one has ever engineered this product before.